tcnjproject/logos/app/backend/README.md

 # Backend services

 ## Dependencies
-- Python 3.9 and later
+- At least Python 3.10

 ## Setup
 Setup the backend server in a virtual environment with the following steps: